 Pro Pro tip: Take loads of pictures!

 During the time of Maharaja Ranjit Singh, Amritsar was fortified and most of the people lived in the limited walled city.
 Everything from horse bells to kitchen utensils, wheat to intricately designed wooden closets were available inside the walled city.
-The streets were wide enough for people to walk around, enjoy sights and shopping in the colorful bazaars.
+The streets were wide enough for people to walk around, enjoy sights and shopping in the colourful bazaars.
 As the city population grew, many local buildings started to rise vertically and it went for long until people started to move out of the fortified city.

 The streets are now packed with bikes and cycles parked sideways (and sometimes on the way!), leaving very little space for anything to pass through.
 The streets are so narrow that they don’t get to see the sunlight due to high buildings/houses around.
 And that’s the beauty of this whole place.
-Its just so beautifully chaotic and has been fascinating for many travelers who have bicycled with us in the narrow bylanes of the heritage city.
+It’s just so beautifully chaotic and has been fascinating for many travellers who have bicycled with us in the narrow bylanes of the heritage city.